UPDATED: JULY 26, 2022 | 1 MIN READ

 Just like some states are considered heart-healthy, some states are on the other side of the spectrum.
 Let’s look at which states are the least heart-healthy.

-West Virginia might need to focus more on heart disease prevention as it has the highest rate of coronary heart disease in the country.
+West Virginia might need to focus more on prevention as it has the country’s highest rate of coronary heart disease.
 One of their heart-health struggles comes from a state-wide obesity rate of 37.7%.
 In addition, there is a lack of healthcare access and low activity levels, which all contribute to arteriosclerotic heart disease.

 Kentucky and Arkansas